FIWARE-Ops/FIWARE-Legal/docs/FIWARELabTermsAndConditions.md

 1.  **You / Your** refers, as applicable, to you or the entity you represent.

-1.  **We / Us / Our** refers where applicable to the FIWARE Foundation e.V. together with the parties providing resources for the various FIWARE Lab nodes and listed in the [FIWARE Lab infographic](http://infographic.lab.fiware.org) page.           <!-- Infographics is not more used... -->
+1.  **We / Us / Our** refers where applicable to the FIWARE Foundation e.V. together with the parties providing resources for the various FIWARE Lab nodes.

 1.  **FIWARE Generic Enabler (GE)** products or **FIWARE GE** are the products described in the [FIWARE Catalogue](https://github.com/FIWARE/catalogue).